It is a great pleasure to welcome you to Birkenhead School, an HMC independent school and Wirral’s only co-educational selective school.

 Following reservation of a place in Sixth Form, the Bursar will issue contracts and further information.

 We have a dedicated Sixth Form Centre with common areas and dedicated space for studying, along with a separate dining area exclusive to our Sixth Form students.
-Sixth Form students also benefit from the wider school setting, including our sport facilities, music department and science laboratories.

 In the Sixth Form, students choose from a range of A Levels to tailor a study programme which will support their future career.
 Our A Level programme offers breadth and includes subjects that are favoured by Russell Group universities and Oxbridge.